 Which brands do you prefer?

-As consumers we tend to brand loyal and it can often take quite a bit of convincing to change our buying habits.
+As consumers, we tend to be brand loyal and it can often take quite a bit of convincing to change our buying habits.
 However, most lens manufacturers produce excellent products to suit most budgets.
 These include Kodak, Essilor Varilux, Zeiss, Hoya and Nikon.

 Setting a budget